 Of course, these rocks and their environs have other, more scientific uses than as movie frame filler, including geology and desert ecology.
 In addition, recreational activities such as hiking and camping are also popular uses of this nearly thousand-acre park...although camping in anyplace but a forest seems like an activity worse than Seinfeld re-runs to me.
 Still, movies are the filter I see life through, and that’s what more often then not gets me excited.
 And causes me to feel overwhelming amounts of self-loathing.

 A few signs posted in the area point out a small fraction of the movie history and also warn against mountain lions...although it if there's one spot in the world that mountain lions should not tangle with me, it's the inspiring spot where Kirk beat at all odds in a ferocious mano-y-beasto fight the terrifying and expressionless Gorn creature.
 I mean, I’d still go down like the spineless and badly built Jenga tower I am regardless of the circumstances, but in this case the mountain lion would be subjected to the inevitable screams of pain and entreaties for my life in Shatner cadence.
 But even if you avoid the mountain lions, there are still rattlesnakes, bears, black widows, scorpions, and J. J. Abrams-inflamed Star Trek fans to get you.
 I’m not sure how many reasons the desert needs to suck, but whatever works for it.

-Still, you’ll be hard-pressed to find a more easily accessible example of the accidental splendor of insensible nature than the Vasquez rocks at Vasquez Rocks Natural area park...great for movie backgrounds, geologists, and for writers who need to exercise the rusty “Z” key on their keyboard.
+Still, you’ll be hard-pressed to find a more easily accessible example of the accidental splendor of insensible nature than Vasquez Rocks...great for movie backgrounds, geologists, and writers who need to exercise the rusty “Z” key.